-Under EP regulation 31 operators have the right of appeal against the enforcing authority in the following circumstances:
+Under EP regulation 31 Operators have the right of appeal against the enforcing authority in the following circumstances:

-- 1 refusal or deemed refusal to grant a permit; - 2 refusal of an application to vary a permit; - if the operator disagrees with the conditions imposed by the authority as a result of a permit application or an application for a variation notice; - 4 refusal of an application to transfer a permit, or if the operator disagrees with the conditions imposed by the authority to take account of such a transfer; - refusal of an application to surrender a permit, or if the operator disagrees with the conditions imposed by the authority to take account of the surrender; - the service of a variation notice (not following an application by the operator), a revocation notice, an enforcement notice, or a suspension notice on the operator; - the deemed withdrawal by a local authority of a duly-made application because the operator has not provided further information (paragraph 4 of Schedule 5 to the EP Regulations).
+- 1. refusal or deemed refusal to grant a permit; - 2. refusal of an application to vary a permit; - 3. if the Operator disagrees with the conditions imposed by the authority as a result of a permit application or an application for a variation notice: - refusal of an application to transfer a permit, or if the Operator disagrees with the conditions imposed by the authority to take account of such a transfer; - 5. refusal of an application to surrender a permit, or if the Operator disagrees with the conditions imposed by the authority to take account of the surrender; - 6. the service of a variation notice (not following an application by the Operator), a revocation notice, an enforcement notice, or a suspension notice on the Operator; x - 7. the deemed withdrawal by a local authority of a duly-made application because the Operator has not provided further information (paragraph 4 of Schedule 5 to the EP Regulations).

-Under EP regulation 53(1) operator has the right of appeal against a decision that information will not be withheld from the public register for reasons of commercial confidentiality.
+Under EP regulation 53(1) Operator has the right of appeal against a decision that information will not be withheld from the public register for reasons of commercial confidentiality.